How Do I Calm My Dog During Fireworks?

 TIPS TO HELP DOGS WITH FIREWORKS

 This one might seem obvious, but it's important, so we are going to talk about it anyway.
 Take your dog for a long walk, run, hike, or any activity to get out that excess energy.
 Once tired, your dog will be in a more relaxed state for the rest of the day.
+This is also a great tip if you're trying to calm your dog before you cut their nails!

 Much like humans, dogs need balance in their life to be well rounded and positive.
 But that's not the only thing they have in common with humans; they also need interactions with other dogs to make them feel balanced.